-On August 23, 2023, the Company acquired 100% of the equity interests of Kemco Systems Co., LLC ("Kemco") for \$24.0 million in cash, which was financed with a draw on the Company's revolving credit facility.
-As additional consideration, the former owners are entitled to earn-out payments up to \$4.0 million based upon specified financial results through August 31, 2026.
-Based on projections at the acquisition date, the Company estimated the fair value of the earn-out to be \$2.2 million.
+On August 23, 2023, the Company acquired 100% of the equity interests of Kemco for \$24.0 million in cash, which was financed with a draw on the Company's revolving credit facility.
+During the year ended December 31, 2024, the Company received \$0.4 million from the former owners of Kemco as a working capital adjustment, reducing the purchase price to \$23.6 million.
+As additional consideration, the former owners of Kemco are entitled to earnout payments up to \$4.0 million based upon specified financial results through August 31, 2026, of which \$2.8 million was paid during the year ended December 31, 2024.
+Based on projections at the acquisition date, the Company estimated the fair value of the earnout to be \$2.2 million, which was subsequently adjusted to \$2.9 million during the year ended December 31, 2024.
 This fair value measurement is based on inputs not observable in the market, which is considered Level 3 on the fair value hierarchy.
-As of December 31, 2023, the earnout liability recorded in "Accrued expenses" and "Other liabilities" on the Consolidated Balance Sheets was \$1.1 million and \$1.1 million, respectively, based on the anticipated payout timing, for a total of \$2.2 million.
+The remaining \$0.1 million earnout liability was recorded in "Accrued expenses" on its Consolidated Balance Sheets as of December 31, 2024.
 Kemco designs and manufactures energy and water conservation systems and equipment for applications regarding wastewater reuse and recycle, heat recovery, water heating, and vapor energy.
 This acquisition advances the Company's position within the North American water and wastewater treatment market within the Engineered Systems segment.
-The following table summarizes the preliminary fair values of the assets acquired and liabilities assumed at the date of closing.
+The following table summarizes the fair values of the assets acquired and liabilities assumed at the date of closing.

 (in thousands)

 Current assets (including accounts receivable of \$2,328) \$ 8,902

 Property and equipment 341

 Right-of-use assets from operating leases 1,602

 Intangible - finite life 11,610

 Goodwill 11,017

 Other assets 16

 Total assets acquired 33,488

 Current liabilities assumed (6,853)

 Other liabilities assumed (404)

-Deferred tax liability (12)

-Net assets acquired \$ 26,219
+Net assets acquired \$ 26,231